Two-Factor Authentication (deprecated)

 Table of Contents

-If you had previously enabled Two-factor Authentication, you will be automatically migrated to use Multi-Factor Authentication.
-Your authenticator app and recovery codes will continue to work as MFA verification methods.
+If you previously enabled two-factor authentication (2FA), you’re automatically migrated to use multi-factor authentication.
+Your authenticator app and recovery codes continue to work as MFA verification methods.
 Any phone number configured as 2FA backup can be used as a verification method for a limited time.

-The verification code is generated by an application on your smartphone.
-To gain access to your account a potential attacker would need your email address, your password, as well as your phone.
+An application on your smartphone generates the verification code.
+To gain access to your account a potential attacker would need your email address, your password, and your phone.

-We recommend all users enable two-factor authentication for their accounts.
+We recommend that all users enable two-factor authentication for their accounts.

-Enabling two-factor authentication will log you out of all but the current session and re-generate your API key.
-SSH based Git push is not affected.
+Enabling two-factor authentication logs you out of all but the current session and regenerates your API key.
+SSH-based Git push isn’t affected.

 You can enable two-factor authentication on your Dashboard account page by clicking the Enable two-factor authentication